RobertCsordas/moe_layer/README.md

-# $\sigma$-MoE layer
+# σ-MoE layer

-A simple version of our MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers".
+A simple version our $\sigma$-MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers".

 The current version only supports float32 ops without tensorcores.